Africa

 GLAZE

-1-2 tbsp milk more or less depending on consistency you
+1-2 tablespoons almond milk (more or less depending on consistency you want)

 Pinch of salt